ISSUE 02

 “Wolfgang Zimmerman.”

 At that point, Enemy Magazine was less than a day old.
 I’d done some “research” before showing up at the venue that night, but clearly not enough to know what the guy actually looked like.
 So there I was, talking to the man I already had questions written for, making probably the least convincing debut as a music journalist.
-Luckily, he wasn’t just a musician in that moment.
-He was kind, generous, and quick to laugh at the irony of it all.
+Luckily, he wasn’t a musician in that moment.
+He was kind and quick to laugh at the irony of it all.

 For Wolfgang, drums weren’t a hobby; they were the thing.
 In kindergarten, the older kids were beatboxing and drumming on cafeteria tables, and he jumped in to join them.
 By the time he was eight, he had a little electronic drum kit and played it until it died.
 At ten, he and his mom mowed lawns all summer to buy his first real drum set.